Bias- and Variance-Aware Probabilistic Rounding Error Analysis for Floating-Point Arithmetic

-The manuscript is organized as follows.
-In~\S\ref{sec:bounds}, we present the main result of the paper, the variance-informed probabilistic rounding uncertainty analysis.
-In~\S\ref{sec:application}, we derive the rounding uncertainty estimates for the dot products, matrix-vector multiplication, matrix-matrix multiplication, and the solution of a tri-diagonal system linear system using the Thomas algorithm.
-Numerical experiments on dot products and matrix-vector multiplication using random data and a stochastic boundary value problem are presented in~\S\ref{sec:experiments}.
-The estimates for rounding uncertainty are then systematically compared with other sources of uncertainty, such as numerical discretization and finite sampling.
+The rest of the paper is organized as follows.
+In~\S\ref{sec:background}, we review background on floating-point arithmetic, rounding error analysis, and probabilistic bounds.
+In~\S\ref{sec:methodology}, we present the main theoretical results, including a corollary of Higham and Mary’s analysis that yields explicit confidence-calibrated bounds (\cref{corollary:mprea}) and the variance-informed probabilistic rounding error analysis (\cref{theorem:vprea}).
+In~\S\ref{sec:application}, we apply the framework to quantify uncertainty from floating-point computations in dot products, matrix-vector multiplication, matrix-matrix multiplication, and the solution of a tridiagonal linear system using the Thomas algorithm.
+Numerical experiments in~\S\ref{sec:experiments} evaluate dot products with random data, matrix-vector multiplication using matrices from the \software{SuiteSparse} collection, and a stochastic boundary value problem, demonstrating the tightness of the proposed bounds.
 Concluding remarks are presented in~\S\ref{sec:conclusion}.